pimcore/customer-data-framework/doc/02_Installation/README.md

 Of course your customer class can have additional attributes as needed.

 ## Segment Assignments Stored Functions
 The installer creates stored functions on database for auto assigning segments on Assets, Documents & DataObjects.
-In case this fails, Please import stored functions manually by defining a delimiter other than `;` with following files:
+In case the import fails, Please import stored functions manually by defining a delimiter other than `;` with following files:

 ```
 /Resources/sql/segmentAssignment/storedFunctionDocument.sql
 /Resources/sql/segmentAssignment/storedFunctionAsset.sql
 /Resources/sql/segmentAssignment/storedFunctionObject.sql
 ```
 ## Configuration

 The CMF ships with a default configuration for basic functionality.
 To start up, no additional configuration should be